 This platform provides you with financial information about these companies.

-However, not all of the robo-advisors are listed on Crunchbase.
+However, not all the robo-advisors are listed on Crunchbase.

 Finding financial information on Crunchbase

-You are able to see how much the robo-advisor firm has raised in each funding round.
+You are able to see how much a robo-advisor firm has raised in each funding round.

 To maintain neutrality, I will be using Wealthfront as an example.

 Here is a brief description of the meaning of each round:

 |Seed Funding (Angel Round)||Funding a startup to implement their idea|